Jungian functions test

 What the free result includes

-The free result gives you the main energy map and likely function pattern.
+The free result gives you the main function-stack map and likely function pattern.
 It is enough to start comparing your type hypothesis against real self-observation.

-Paid reports are optional and add deeper interpretation only after you have seen the core map and decided that the result is useful.
+Paid reports are optional and add deeper interpretation only after you have seen the function-stack map and decided that the result is useful.

 The 8 Jungian functions covered by the test